zakkhoyt/VWWPermissionKit/README.md

 }];
 ```

 Tapping on the "Privacy" button will navigate the user to your iOS app's privacy settings where they can change permissions.
+The user is also navigated here if they tap a red button.
 Once the user switches back to your app, the permissions are re-read and the screen is updated.

 ## Sample images ##
 ![](http://i.imgur.com/8viPrQS.png)